MemoryChips/v6-game-engine/README-notes.md

 ## Precompile v6-pch.h

-- header files that do not change
+- This is currently not working since it is ignored by build

 ```bash
 cd v6/include